synthesized-io/insight/docs/core/user_guide/annotations.rst

 FormattedString
 ----------------

-A ``FormattedString`` annotation can be used to generate synthetic data that conforms to a given regular expression, e.g social security numbers, or customer account numbers that have a specific format.
+A :class:`~synthesized.metadata.value.FormattedString` annotation can be used to generate synthetic data that conforms to a given regular expression, e.g social security numbers, or customer account numbers that have a specific format.

 .. ipython:: python

     from synthesized.metadata.value.categorical import FormattedString

-The ``FormattedString`` is defined by passing the respective column name, and a regex pattern
+The :class:`~synthesized.metadata.value.FormattedString` is defined by passing the respective column name, and a regex pattern

 .. ipython:: python